 Some transgenic crop varieties of insect pests are Pusa Gaurav (A variety of Brassica that has resistance to aphids), Pusa Seam 2 and Pusa Seam 3 (varieties of flat bean that have resistance to jassids, aphids and fruit borers), Pusa seven and Pusa A-4 (varieties of okra have resistance to shoot and fruit borers).

 The concept of the mechanism of host plant resistance was given by R.H Painter (1951) who grouped it into three main categories:

 The term “Non – Preference” refers to characteristics of the host plant which make it unattractive to insects for feed, shelter or oviposition This term was introduced by Kogan and Orthman (1978).

 Insects do not choose some plants for shelter or oviposition due to the presence of undesirable characteristics like texture, hairiness, taste and flavour.
 Such plants undergo less damage by pests and this phenomenon is called Non- Preference or Antixenosis.

 E.g., Wheat and cotton plants have hairy leaves that prevent jassids and leave beetles from eating them.

 Solid stems in wheat are not preferred by the stem sawfly.

 Bollworms are not attracted to smooth leaves and nectar-less cotton varieties.

 - Antibiosis: –

-E.gThe most classical example is DIMBO (2,4 Dihydroxy-7-methoxy-1,4 benzoxazin-3) content in maize which impart chemical defense against European corn borer Ostrinia nubilalis.
+E.gThe most classical example is DIMBO (2,4 Dihydroxy-7-methoxy-1,4 benzoxazine-3) content in maize which imparts chemical defence against European corn borer Ostrinia nubilalis.